 The home environment where you keep your rabbit matters a lot in keeping and securing them.
 The place should be quiet and free from unnecessary noise which keeps the rabbit always worried or shocked.
 Always ensure that the hutch is constructed in a hidden place for the stated reason.
 Rabbits should be kept in a secure place free from predators.
 Predators may make the rabbits scary thus not enjoying the freedom they should have in the house.
 Other pets like cats, dogs among others should not be allowed to get close to the rabbits.

 Your rabbit should be given some training to ensure they are familiar with all what goes on around the homestead.
 This familiarization involves handling the rabbit carefully and gently so that they can enjoy being handled as pets and become friendly to their environment.
 As they become more comfortable, each rabbit finds it interesting to be petted and in case of sneaking, they will always remember to come back in the evening.
 This kind of training will always make your work easier in maintaining the rabbit.

 When you give some reasonable attention to your rabbits, it makes it easy for you to take good care of them.
 Well protected rabbits will be always friendly to you and your family.
 To make your rabbit more comfortable, set up a very comfortable hutch and ensure it is properly maintained.
 For you to pet a rabbit, the first step you need to a have the required type of hutch then look for a local shelter or just a rescue organization where you can get a healthy rabbit for your family.

-Best Pet Pro is a participant in the Amazon Services LLC Associates Program, and we get a commission on purchases made through our links.
+Best Pet Pro is a participant in the Amazon Services LLC Associates Program.
+As an Amazon Associate, we earn from qualifying purchases made through our links.
 We only review products that we trust and recommend.
 Visit our detailed disclaimer to learn more.